Complete Financial Questionnaire

 It’s usually associated with an underlying condition such as stress or anxiety.

-The insurer will be most interested in this underlying condition.
+The insurer will be most interested in the underlying condition causing the sleeplessness.

 Insomnia shouldn’t be a problem for life insurance as long as you have addressed the underlying issues causing the symptoms.

-Narcolepsy will not usually affect your ability to get life cover.
+Narcolepsy will not usually affect your ability to get life coverage.

-But the insurers will have to rule out organic brain disease and confirm no history of injuries or accidents.
+However, the insurers must rule out organic brain disease and confirm no history of injuries or accidents.

 Over to you…